-Requests for assistance in modifying an apartment should be submitted before changes / renovations / adjustments are made, except in cases where the social worker of the Institute of Health, in coordination with the occupational therapist, recommend changes and confirm that they were carried out according to the recommendations.
+- Requests for assistance in modifying an apartment should be submitted before changes / renovations / adjustments are made.

 Submitting a Request

 - Residents of public housing must submit requests directly to the Ministry of Construction and Housing.
 No proof of income is required.
 The recommendation letter for modifications will be sent directly from the occupational therapist to the housing company.

 - Requests must be submitted on a special form for requests for assistance improving housing accommodations for people with limited mobility.
 The applicant must fill out and sign 2 copies of the request form.
 You can get the form from the Ministry of Health social worker.